thrackle-io/rules-engine/docs/contributorGuides/PR_CHECKLIST.md

 	1. positive results
 	2. negative results
 	3. fuzzing
+      	1. boundary testing(edge cases) to ensure variables can handle all possible thresholds
 	4. invariants
 4. Verify the change does not introduce Slither or Necessist issues

 ## Security Related

 1. Make sure external function calls are properly gated.
 This is particularly true for functions that modify state.
-2. Insure that only the proper roles may modify the data
+2. Ensure that only the proper roles may modify the data

 ## Readability

 1. Choose good names.
-2. Is the name straightforward to understand?
+   1. Is the name straightforward to understand?
 Do you feel the need to jump back to the definition and remind yourself what it was whenever you see it?
-3. Is the name unambiguous in the context where it is used?
+   2. Is the name unambiguous in the context where it is used?
-4. Avoid abbreviations.
+2. Avoid abbreviations.
+   1. For example, don't use "tkn" instead of token.
-5. Avoid code duplication.
+3. Avoid code duplication.
 But not fanatically.
 Minimal amounts of duplication are acceptable if it aids readability.
+It is always best to consider how a dev unfamiliar with the project would view it.
-6. Do not leave dead or commented-out code behind.
+4. Do not leave dead or commented-out code behind.
 You can still see old code in history.
 If you really have a good reason to do it, always leave a comment explaining what it is and why it is there.
+Log statements are a good example of commented-out code that may need to remain.
-7. Mark hacks as such.
+5. Mark hacks as such.
 If you have to leave behind a temporary workaround, make sure to include a comment that explains why and in what circumstances it can be removed.
 Preferably link to an issue you reported upstream.
 Add a `TODO` in the comment for how to address it in the future.
-8. Avoid obvious comments.
+6. Avoid obvious comments.
-9. Do include comments when the reader may need extra context to understand the code.
+7. Do include comments when the reader may need extra context to understand the code.
-10. More important comments should utilize /// comments
+8. More important comments should utilize /// comments
-11. Every line of assembly, if utilized, should be commented on and documented as to what it does.
+9. Every line of assembly, if utilized, should be commented on and documented as to what it does.

 ## Issue Related